ivyingliu/billionaire/README.md

 - Fork the repo on Github.
 - Clone repo on Github down to local machine.
-- Add git remote that points to Gitlord's Github repo on your local repo.
+- Add git remote that points to Gitlord's Github repo on your local repo.(git remote add gitlord https://github.com/PoAhWong/billionaire)

 ## Recurring Workflow